SanGeeky/tickspot.js/CONTRIBUTING.md

   * This is usually the `main|master` branch.
   * Please avoid working directly on the `main|master` branch.
 * Make sure you have added the necessary tests for your changes and make sure all tests pass.
-* Make sure your code is properly formatted by running `mix format`.
+* Make sure your code is properly formatted by running `npm run lint`.

 ## Submitting changes